 Number of Backlinks – When one site links to another, it counts as a “vote” for the site that is being linked to.
 That’s nothing new.
 We know that backlinks are a key ranking factor and that they need to be part of any analysis.

 However, we need to look at them on a few different levels, which is where it can get a bit tricky for beginners.

 Second, we need to consider that not all links are created equally.
-Links can have different value, based on which page they are located on and where they come from and how anchor text is phrased.
+Links can have a different value, based on which page they are located on, where they come from, and how anchor text is phrased.

 To analyze backlinks, you need a backlink database tool.
-For a serious analysis, you’re going to need a paid plan to one of the best tools.
-I recommend Ahrefs or Majestic.
+For a serious analysis, I recommend the backlinks report tool in Ubersuggest.

 They are, by far, the 2 most comprehensive backlink database tools.
 These are referred to as site explorer tools, examining the backlinks to ensure they are working properly and serving you well.

 When you want to analyze a specific page (from a SERP), you’ll simply plug it into the textbox on one of these tools.